mvysny/vaadin-on-kotlin/docs/databases.md

 All other SQL databases may or may not work.
 Care has been taken to only use the SQL92 syntax, but we only test and officially support the four of the above-mentioned databases.

-> Note: Only SQL databases which provide appropriate JDBC drivers are currently supported;
+> *NoSQL Note*: Only SQL databases which provide appropriate JDBC drivers are currently supported.
-there is no direct support for NoSQL databases.
-Of course they are easy to integrate into VoK.
+There is no direct support for NoSQL databases, but you can easily integrate any NoSQL database with VoK.

-## Note for experienced Java developers

-Experienced Java developers will notice that VoK is *not* using JPA nor Hibernate to access the database.
+> *Note for experienced Java developers*: Experienced Java developers will notice that VoK is *not* using JPA nor Hibernate to access the database.
 The reason is that there are inherent issues with the abstraction that JPA mandates - you can read more about the topic in the [Why Not JPA](http://mavi.logdown.com/posts/5771422) article.